benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  the event, and exampleEvent[ whichLine ] (or exampleEvent.getLine( whichLine ) equivalently) to get the line number whichLine (the first line is 1, not 0) would be the most used functions.
-I expect that, for each example articleLine called exampleLine, exampleLine.getXMomentum()/.getYMomentum()/.getZMomentum()/.getEnergy(), or equivalently exampleLine.IPUP( 1 )/.IPUP( 2 )/.IPUP( 3 )/.IPUP( 4 ), to get the particle's momentum, and exampleLine.getPrimaryMotherLineNumber, or equivalently exampleLine.MOTHUP( 1 ), to get the primary mother particle line number to find the source of this particle would be the most used functions.
+I expect that, for each example ParticleLine called exampleLine, exampleLine.getXMomentum()/.getYMomentum()/.getZMomentum()/.getEnergy(), or equivalently exampleLine.IPUP( 1 )/.IPUP( 2 )/.IPUP( 3 )/.IPUP( 4 ), to get the particle's momentum, and exampleLine.getPrimaryMotherLineNumber, or equivalently exampleLine.MOTHUP( 1 ), to get the primary mother particle line number to find the source of this particle would be the most-used functions.

  The further functionality mentioned above is pretty much two aspects: the minor convenience of the ParticleLines having direct pointers to their